 We consider the following factors when determining if collection of a receivable is reasonably assured: comprehensive collection history; results of our communications with customers; the current financial position of the customer; and the relevant economic conditions in the customer's country.
 If we have had no prior experience with the customer, we review reports from various credit organizations to ensure that the customer has a history of paying its creditors in a reliable and effective manner.
-If these factors do not indicate collection is reasonably assured, revenue is deferred until it become reasonably assured, which is generally upon receipt of cash.
 If the financial condition of our customers were to deteriorate, and adversely affect their financial ability to make payments, additional allowances would be required.
 Additionally, on certain contracts whereby we perform services for a prime/general contractor, a specified percentage of the invoiced trade accounts receivable may be retained by the customer until we complete the project.
 We periodically review all retainages for collectibility and record allowances for doubtful accounts when deemed appropriate, based on our assessment of the associated risks.
-Total retainages included in accounts receivable were \$1.2 million at June 30, 2006.
+Total retainages included in accounts receivable were \$0.8 million at September 30, 2006.